Spy0x7/Spy0x7.github.io/_posts/2021-04-24-LaboratoryHTB.md

 Since we don't have any creds or usernames associated with this box yet, we will use the `Register` functionality to register ourselves an account.

-The Register functionality seems to accept registrations with email domain `laboratory.htb` hence we use `cfx@laboratory.htb`
+The Register functionality seems to accept registrations with email domain `laboratory.htb` hence we use `spy0x7@laboratory.htb`

 ![register](/assets/Laboratory/register.png)